×

 Success Stories in Contamination Control

 Clearly, it’s cheaper and healthier to maintain a controlled approach to maintenance, whether you’re referring to a human or machine.
 But how does that translate into real savings?
-Industries use hydraulic systems, roller bearings and diesel engines have reported their successes while using the proactive maintenance approach.
+Industries using hydraulic systems, roller bearings and diesel engines have reported their successes while using the proactive maintenance approach.

 International Paper Company reported nearly a 90% reduction in bearing failures in just six months after they implemented improved filtration and contamination control in their Pine Bluff, Arkansas, paper mill.8